Alex91aaa/my_service_program_etl/README.md

 Handles fetching, cleaning, integrating, and processing historical and live data.

 **Key features:**
-- Automated ETL: fetch, clean, transform, integrate into database
+- Automates ETL pipeline: fetches, cleans, transforms, and integrates event-based data into PostgreSQL
-- Threaded real-time processing
+- Supports multithreaded real-time processing
-- Historical data integration with retry mechanisms
+- Integrates historical data efficiently with retry and error handling mechanisms
-- Foreign key and entity resolver
+- Resolves entity relationships and foreign keys automatically
-- Logging and error handling
+- Detailed logging and monitoring of all processes
-- CSV output and Discord notifications
+- CSV export and Discord notifications (in development)

 ---